MetalBlockchain/metal-docs/docs/quickstart/multisig-utxos-with-metaljs.md

 ```

 Run this file using `node examples/sendBaseTx.js`, see the txID in the output,
-and look for it in the Fuji explorer.
+and look for it in the Tahoe explorer.

 ![multisig UTXOs 3](/img/multisig-utxos-3.jpeg)